madjugglers/pattern-book/06_seven_person_patterns.md

 line after you make your second *inside* pass, and thus as you go into your 12 count.
  **figure showing broken heart compared to W**

+## Wonky Benzene Ring

+Refer ahead to the original, 8-person, Benzene Ring.
+Drop one mover, leaving 5 movers, and retain 2 feeders.
+One feeder feeds 4 spots and the other feeder feeds 3 spots.
+The feedees do 4 count on the side that has 3 spots and 6 count for the side that has 4 spots.
+You start your new count as soon as you turn (only one right handed self after you finish on the side with 4 spots).

+Pattern by Peter Kaseman.

 ## Twister 5